 A Caregiver's Guide to Safe Bathing

+Strong communication skills are a key component to providing good care.
+As a caregiver, you want to make sure that you explain everything you are going to do before you do it.
 Avoid making sudden moves, pushing or pulling the person in the direction you want him to go or even suddenly touching him without warning.
 Explain that you're going to wash his back now, or rinse his hair.
-Always let the bather know what you're doing to avoid surprises and to help make him feel more comfortable.
-Ask questions often, as well.
-If it seems he can wash his upper body but has trouble bending, ask if he'd like you to wash his lower legs and feet, for instance.
-Communication will help you both feel more comfortable and confident.
+This will prevent any surprises and to help make him feel more comfortable.
+Ask questions often.
+For instance, if it seems he can wash his upper body but has trouble bending, ask if he'd like you to wash his lower legs and feet.
+Simple conversation can go a long way to building trust and increasing safety.

 Also, it's important to have sufficient time for comfortable bathing.
 Don't rush the experience.
 Trying to go too fast can make the bather anxious.
 It might also make him feel as if he's a nuisance, or keeping you from doing something else.
 Choose a time for the bath that's convenient and will allow the bather to take as little or as much time as is needed.

+Whether you are a caregiver or patient, AmeriGlide can provide you with valuable products and advice that will increase bathroom safety.
 AmeriGlide specializes in supplying walk in bathtubs at the guaranteed lowest price.
-For additional assistance in choosing a walk in bathtub that will fit your bathroom and meet your needs, call us today at 1 (800) 347-9076.
+For additional assistance in choosing a walk in bathtub that will fit your bathroom and meet your needs, call us today.